Sygil-Dev/whoosh-reloaded/docs/source/fieldcaches.rst

 ================================

-Expert users who want to implement a custom caching policy (for example, to add cache expiration) should subclass :class:`whoosh-reloaded.filedb.fieldcache.FieldCachingPolicy`.
+Expert users who want to implement a custom caching policy (for example, to add cache expiration) should subclass :class:`whoosh_reloaded.filedb.fieldcache.FieldCachingPolicy`.
 Then you can pass an instance of your policy object to the ``set_caching_policy`` method::